EQT Corporation (EQT) upgraded Issued by Wall Street Gurus

 Citigroup gave a rating of “Buy” to EQT, setting the target price at $23 in the report published on August 30th of the previous year.

-Volatility was left at 4.21%, however, over the last 30 days, the volatility rate increased by 5.26%, as shares sank -6.69% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +5.14% upper at present.
+Volatility was left at 4.71%, however, over the last 30 days, the volatility rate increased by 5.61%, as shares sank -4.08% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -3.91% lower at present.

-During the last 5 trading sessions, EQT fell by -13.20%, which changed the moving average for the period of 200-days by +20.13% in comparison to the 20-day moving average, which settled at $22.43.
-In addition, EQT Corporation saw -5.32% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, EQT rose by +2.82%, which changed the moving average for the period of 200-days by +19.64% in comparison to the 20-day moving average, which settled at $21.96.
+In addition, EQT Corporation saw -3.07% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading